hernantz/blog/content/the-sorry-state-of-jquery-plugins.md

 ```

 We have combined Bootstrap for presentation, Backbone for logic and Tether as
-a helper for possitioning elements.
+a helper for positioning elements.
 Live demo [here][2].

 ## Wishful thinking - the best?

 It's perfectly fine if plugins expose a simple way to cover the 80% of use cases
 or some basic functionality.
 But it's clear that pure libraries tend to
 outperform ready-made plugins in terms of flexibility.
 I often see plugins
-hidding their methods behind closures, when they could be opening them as
+hiding their methods behind closures, when they could be opening them as
 **documented building blocks** to be used at your will.
 If only plugins allowed
 a **clear separation of UI and logic** then you would be able seamlessly
 integrate it with the rest of your frameworks.